saurabhagarwal2510/GAN-TL/README.md

 [Updated Dataset C](updated_dataset_c.csv)

 ### 3. Modified Wine Quality Dataset
+Modifications Applied:

+Missing Value Handling: Missing numerical values were filled using the column-wise mean (fillna(dataset.mean())).

+Feature Selection: Categorical features such as ocean_proximity were excluded to maintain numerical uniformity.

+Scaling: Features were standardized using StandardScaler.
 #### Description
 Based on the Wine Quality Dataset, this version is augmented to meet specific criteria for classification tasks, including introducing synthetic features.